Is it time?

 The metaphor works because people are familiar with beer and wine.

-The law treats marijuana the same as beer and wine; in every way.
+Under this model, the law treats marijuana the same as beer and wine; in every way.
 And it works because marijuana is safer than beer or wine.
-So this medical fact undercuts opponents’ “public safety” worries.
+And this medical fact undercuts opponents’ “public safety” worries.
+(Criminal laws create the real public safety threat, not the plant.)

 Of course, we need to delete all criminal laws referencing “marijuana” and “THC.”